ckeditor/ckeditor5/docs/getting-started/setup/configuration.md

 ## Configuring editor settings

-When integrating an editor into your application, you can customize its features by passing a JavaScript object with configuration options to the `create()` method.
-These settings, defined in the `EditorConfig`, allow for extensive customization of the editor's functionality.
+When integrating an editor into your application, you can customize its features by passing a JavaScript object with configuration options to the {@link module:core/editor/editor~Editor.create `create()`} method.
+These settings, defined in the {@link @ckeditor/ckeditor5-core/src/editor/editorconfig `EditorConfig`}, allow for extensive customization of the editor's functionality.
 Remember that customization depends on the editor setup and plugins loaded.

 The available options may require loading plugins first &ndash; this is done during the setup and [Builder](https://ckeditor.com/builder?redirect=docs) is the easiest way to choose all needed features.
 The sample snippet below shows configuration of the toolbar, the headers feature and font family and color picker settings: